 - Poor material metallurgy (non-metallic inclusion, banded structure, eutectic carbide)

 - When quenching, the furnace temperature rises too fast

 What is non-heat treatment strengthening?

 Such as hard chromium plating to increase the wear resistance of parts.

 The fatigue strength of the parts can be improved greatly under alternating stress.

-Using the rolling tool to apply pressure to the surface of parts at room temperature, to make the metal surface produce plastic deformation, modify the micro-geometric shape of the metal surface, improve the surface smoothness, the fatigue strength, wear resistance and hardness of the parts.
+The rolling tool is used to apply pressure on the surface of metal parts at room temperature.
+This causes plastic deformation and modifies the micro-geometric shape of the metal surface.
+By doing so, the surface smoothness, fatigue strength, wear resistance, and hardness of the parts are improved.